-The NIU Steel Band is directed by Liam Teague (Head of Steelpan Studies/Associate Professor of Music) and Clifford Alexis (composer, arranger, tuner and builder).
-Created in 1973 by G. Allan O'Connor, it was the first active steel band formed in an American university and has performed throughout the United States and around the world.
-NIU is one of the few institutions in the world at which students may pursue music degrees (undergraduate and graduate) with the steelpan as the major instrument of choice.
+Created in 1973 by G. Allan O'Connor, the NIU Steelband is the first active steelband formed at an American university.
+NIU is also one of the few institutions in the world at which students may pursue undergraduate and graduate music degrees with the steelpan as the major instrument of choice.

-Over the years, the NIU Steel Band has broadened the repertoire and performance for the steelpan; highlights include a performance for 18,000 soccer fans in Yankee Stadium, two successful tours of Taiwan in 1992 and 1998, concerts with symphony orchestras (including the St. Louis Symphony and the Chicago Sinfonietta), and performances at several Percussive Arts Society International Conventions (PASIC).
-In 2000 the NIU Steelband had the distinction of placing 2nd in the World Steelband Festival in Trinidad, and in 2002 performed several concerts (including the opening) at the Seoul Drum Festival in South Korea.
+The ensemble has performed throughout the United States and across the globe.
+Some of the band’s most notable appearances include a performance for 18,000 soccer fans at Yankee Stadium, tours of Taiwan in 1992 and 1998, concerts with symphony orchestras (including the St. Louis Symphony and the Chicago Sinfonietta), and several performances at the Percussive Arts Society International Convention (PASIC).
+In 2000, the NIU Steelband had the distinction of placing 2nd at the World Steelband Festival in Trinidad, and represented the USA at the 2002 Seoul Drum Festival in South Korea.

 The NIU Steelband regularly appears in concert at public schools, universities, conventions and arts series, and has many recordings to its credit, includingDangerous,which features an eclectic blend of musical styles.